zzzeek/sqla_tutorial/presentation/index.rst

 SQLAlchemy - Core
 =================================

-* Engine - a factory for database connections which are maintained by a connection pool
+* **Engine** - the front-facing entrypoint for database connections
-* Dialect - interprets generic SQL and database commands in terms of a specific DBAPI and database backend.
+* **Dialect** - translates SQLAlchemy constructs for a specific kind of database and database driver
-* Connection Pool - holds a collection of database connections in memory for fast re-use.
+* **Connection Pool** - holds a collection of database connections in memory for fast re-use.
-* SQL Expression Language - Allows SQL statements to be written using Python expressions
+* **SQL Expression Language** - Python constructs that represent SQL statements
-* Schema / Types - Uses Python objects to represent tables, columns, and datatypes.
+* **Schema / Types** - Python constructs that represent tables, columns, and datatypes, and other DDL

 SQLAlchemy - ORM
 =================================

-* Allows construction of Python objects which can be mapped to relational database tables.
+* Maps a user-defined object model to database tables
-* Transparently persists objects into their corresponding database tables using the unit of work pattern.
+* Persists and updates the state of objects to the database using a pattern called **unit of work**.
-* Provides a query system which loads objects and attributes using SQL generated from mappings.
-* Builds on top of the Core - uses the Core to generate SQL and talk to the database.
-* Presents a slightly more object centric perspective, as opposed to a schema centric perspective.
+* Provides an extended version of the SQL Expression Language where SQL statements can be constructed in terms of the object model
+* Converts database rows into instances of user-defined model objects

 The Shift to 2.0
 ================